mrcagney/gtfsr_kit/docs/introduction.rst

 Conventions
 ============
-- Unless specified otherwise, assume all GTFSr feeds are in the form of Python dictionaries
+- Unless specified otherwise, assume all GTFSR feeds are in the form of Python dictionaries